Actionable best practices for a strategic planning retreat

 Pick a location that aligns with your goals

-With Basejam, you have access to a curated list of retreat-ready venues along with information about each one.
-You can filter your search results based on your location, accommodation style, amenities, number of people, and even reason for retreat.
-This way, you’ll surely discover a venue that is perfect for your specific needs.
+With Basejam you have access to a curated list of retreat-ready venues along with key, unique information about each one.
+You can filter your search results based on location, accommodation style, amenities, number of people, and even reason for retreat.
+This way you’re able to discover an ideal venue for your specific needs.

 What do you want to achieve by the end of your strategic planning retreat?
-Be specific—a clear deliverable (or multiple) will give your team direction and purpose.
+Be specific—a clear goal (or multiple) will give your team and offsite direction and purpose.

 Be extremely clear about the goals you have for the occasion.
 Consider the ideal result and the criteria you will use to evaluate its success.
 When you have a clear objective in mind, work backwards to create a strategy that will get you there.